cloudify-cosmo/docs.getcloudify.org/content/plugins/docker.md

 The `image` property is a dictionary.
 It must have the `repository` key or the `src` key, or both.
 It may additionally have the `tag` key.

-* If `src` is provided, then it must point to a file or URL where the image's tarball is imported from.
+* If `src` is provided, it must point to a file or URL from where the image's tarball is imported.
   * If `repository` is also provided, then its value will be used as the name of the repository once the image is downloaded.
   * Otherwise, the plugin will name the repository after the Cloudify instance ID.
-* Otherwise, `repository` must be provided, and contain the name of the Docker image to pull.
+* Otherwise, `repository` must be provided, and must contain the name of the Docker image to pull.

 If you pull an image from a Docker hub, `repository` is required.
 If you are importing an image, you leave it blank.
 The plugin will name the repository by the Cloudify instance ID.